Mx-Angel/ConnText-Docs/AngelsAgile.md

 - Develop
 - Test
 - Review

-Note: Any of this can be changed to fit your use case.

 ## Plan
 The planning phase is a collaborative effort to set a shared vision for the project.
 The team, alongside stakeholders and product owners, defines business objectives, desired outcomes, and priorities.
 Requirements are captured mainly as user stories focused on value to the user, and not as exhaustive specifications.
 Planning is treated as a collaborative activity, integrating flexibility to welcome changes and continuously update priorities based on stakeholder feedback and evolving understanding.
 Hard requirements (such as compliance or immovable deadlines) are clarified openly.
 The main artifacts are lightweight, living documents such as: